ttulka/json-mock-data-generator/README.md

 $ java -jar target/json-mock-data-generator-<version>.jar --files 100
 ```

-Now ten files will be generated.
+Now hundred files will be generated.

 ## Guess Configuration from a JSON document